 Just beware, these presentations commonly run over the “promised” time commitment and result in a high-pressure sales pitch.
 Be prepared to say “No” repeatedly and stick to it as timeshares rarely pencil out to be a good deal.

-Wander the Forum Shops at Caesars Palace: I’m not a mall guy, but this intricately themed option at Caesars Palace is worth wandering through.
+Wander the Forum Shops at Caesars Palace: I’m not a mall guy, but this gem at Caesars Palace is worth wandering through.
 It’s about as visually appealing as malls get.

 Aquarius Aquarium at the Forum Shops at Caesars Palace: Located next to the Fall of Atlantis Show is this 50,000-gallon saltwater fish tank that holds 300+ tropical fish.

 Check out Hershey’s Chocolate World: Chocolate fan?
-If so, swing into Hershey’s Chocolate World at New York New York where you can check out their unique assortment of 800 varieties of chocolate, star in your own Reese’s Peanut Butter Cup TV ad, and take a picture with the goofballs pictured below.
+If so, swing into Hershey’s Chocolate World at New York New York where you shop an assortment of 800 varieties of chocolate, star in your own Reese’s Peanut Butter Cup TV ad, and take a picture with the goofballs pictured below.

 M&M World: Keeping with the chocolate theme, M&M World features 4 floors of M&M candies and merchandise.